 The entire doctoral program is in English.
 Therefore, a good knowledge of English is absolutely required.
 We encourage you to support you candidature with scores of internationally valid language exams like TOEFL, IELTS or other tests.
 However, they are NOT mandatory.

 You can only apply via our electronical online application process.
 Please do not send any other type of application by regular mail or email as they will be rejected.
 The application must be completed in English only.
 Besides the online application form, we need several documents from you.
 Documents that are not in English or German need to be translated.

 You need to upload all the required documents as one single PDF file.
 Please give yourself enough time to submit your application and do not wait until the last moment as technical difficulties or other problems might occur.
 The Max Planck Society and the Universities of Cologne and Düsseldorf are equal opportunity employers.

 - First of all: take the time to read all instructions and project proposals in detail.

 - Before you start with our online application: assemble all required documents, scan them and convert them into one single PDF file and name it LastName.FirstName.pdf.

 - Carefully fill-out the online application form, upload your pdf and press the start-button.
 You will receive an email confirming your upload.

 - You will receive an email with your personal registration code and a link which will lead your referees to the online recommendation form.

-- After we received your complete application and the two recommendation letters in time you will get an email (End of February or beginning of March 2015) telling if you are shortlisted and therefore invited for the Selection Symposium (February 16+17, 2016) or not (occasionally there will be a scheduled telephone interview before the invitation is sent out).
+- After we received your complete application and the two recommendation letters in time you will get an email (end of January or beginning of February 2017) telling if you are shortlisted and therefore invited for the Selection Symposium (March 7-9, 2017) or not (occasionally there will be a scheduled telephone interview before the invitation is sent out).